Skip to contents

 Load the required packages.

-We will use the Bradypus data included in the dismo
+For this vignette, we will use the Bradypus data included in the dismo package.

 x <- read.csv(file.path(system.file(package="dismo"), 'ex', 'bradypus.csv'))